Q1. What is the board pass rate?

 Tuition and fees are set by the legislature each year as recommended by the WVU Board of Governors.
 For more information regarding the total cost of attendance, please visit the Office of Financial Aid's website.

 Q4.
 What is the accreditation status of the program?

 WVU School of Pharmacy is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
 You must graduate from an accredited school to take the national board exam.

 Q5.
-What is the amount of scholarship dollars available to students?
+What is the amount of scholarship dollars available?

-In 2016-2017 academic year over $200,000 in scholarships were awarded which demonstrates the School’s commitment to providing financial support for our students.
+Each academic year more than $150,000 in scholarships are awarded to students, demonstrating the School’s commitment to providing financial support.

 Q6.
 What is the grade point average of the students admitted into the program, and what is the retention rate once in the program?